sarahhlivingston/Multivariate_TxS_Anemone/README.md

 The column 'genotype' serves as an ID for which genotype the data point was collected from.

 The column 'var_name' refers to the name of the variable measured.
-This can be RMR, CS, PCC, or TBARS (so far).
+This can be RMR, CS, PCC, ATPase or TBARS (so far).

 The column 'var_measure' refers to the value of the variable measured.